-All SFRF funds have been appropriated to support state agencies, local organizations, and recognized tribes across more than 180 unique allocations.
-Currently, 34% of the first tranche of SFRF funds has been disbursed to recipients.
-The remaining SFRF dollars will be disbursed based on timelines agreed to with each recipient.
+All SFRF funds have been appropriated to support state agencies, local organizations, and State-recognized tribes across more than 180 unique projects.
+Roughly a quarter of all SFRF funds have been disbursed to recipients.
+SFRF dollars are disbursed by request based on timelines agreed to with each recipient.